I’ve met so many people who thought that reinforcing a door to keep the bad guys out is either expensive or time-consuming.

 Pro Tip: Installing hinge bolts under and above the hinges is another affordable way to improve door security.
 Hinge bolts add an extra layer of protection as they make your door more kick-resistant.

-Installing hinge bolts are especially important if your door opens outwards because in this case, invaders have free access to the hinge pins.
+Installing hinge bolts is especially important if your door opens outwards because in this case, invaders have free access to the hinge pins.

 Smart door locks are getting more and more popular.
 If you want to learn more about them, check out our article about one of the most popular (yet affordable) smart deadbolts here.